yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

 ![generic_pure](/img/2017-08-13-friendships-among-top-r-twitterers_files/figure-markdown_github/pure_graph-1.png)

 Keep in mind that `Popularity` - defined as the number of edges that go **into** the node - determines node size.
-It's all pretty, but I'd like to see how nodes correspond to Twitter users' names:
+It's all very pretty, but I'd like to see how nodes correspond to Twitter users' names:

 ``` r
 ggraph(f1, layout='kk') +